Estimated reading time: 7 minutes

 Our Student Yvonne Gives Insights Into Seoul, South Korea

-My name’s Yvonne Bolhar and I am an Austrian student studying at Hankuk University in spring 2020.
+My name is Yvonne Bolhar, and I am an Austrian student studying at Hankuk University in the spring of 2020.
 Yes, I am here in Seoul, despite the coronavirus and all the other thousand complications I had to face before coming here.
-In the following article, you’ll get insights into my Odyssey to Seoul and how it´s to live in a country affected by the coronavirus.
-Please, get some popcorn, sit down and enjoy the bumpy ride (it won’t be too bumpy, I promise)!
+In the following article, you’ll get insights into my Odyssey to Seoul and what it´s like to live in a country affected by the coronavirus.
+Please, get some popcorn, sit down, and enjoy the bumpy ride (it won’t be too bumpy, I promise)!

 Regarding the virus: No, I won’t give you any data, describing what happened from the outbreak in China 2019 until now.
 I don’t want to bore you with what you can easily google or find in any newspaper… Also: Don’t ask me about the current states!
 I think South Korea is at around 8000 but frankly speaking, just between me and you, I have a huge problem with numbers!
 They make me scared!
 I don’t want to spend my time worrying about something that I can’t change.
 I have developed a great method to deal with my fear of numbers, I don’t pay attention to them!
 Please don’t misunderstand me: I wouldn’t necessarily say that this is a smart thing!
 I find it quite naive to just travel somewhere without investigating and determining to which level you’re putting yourself at risk.

 How safe is the destination?

 When traveling one needs to consider how safe the destination will be.
 That’s probably why I signed up for “Global Future Studies” at Hankuk.
 The problem is that we look at the past and present, but we don’t take into consideration how the future might look like.

 Hankuk university of foreign studies is taking all the needed actions in order to protect the students.